Never Miss a Beat - Get Updates Direct to Your Inbox

 In this section, we will explore three high-leverage growth strategies for the lite-SaaS stage ($0 to $1M ARR) to increase your revenue and multiple.
 Then we will touch on scaling strategies for brands in the company-SaaS phase ($1M to $5M ARR), where businesses need to think out of the box to continue growing.

-From $0 To $1M ARR: How To Increase Your Value
+From $0 To $1M ARR: How To Increase the Value of Your SaaS Business

 After assisting with 20+ SaaS exits, I believe that the three most powerful growth strategies you should explore as you go from “lite-SaaS” to “company-SaaS” are: